elizabethchase/elizabethchase.github.io/_pages/projects.md

 ## Horseshoe process regression
 <details>
+<summary> Description </summary>

-<summary>In healthy, premenopausal women, basal body temperature follows a well-defined pattern.
-Each menstrual cycle starts with the onset of the period, at which time basal body temperature (BBT) is low.
+In healthy, premenopausal women, basal body temperature (BBT) follows a well-defined pattern.
+Each menstrual cycle starts with the onset of the period, at which time BBT is low.
 With ovulation (usually around day 14 of the menstrual cycle), a woman's BBT jumps and remains high until the onset of the next period, when it drops suddenly to the pre-ovulation temperature and the cycle repeats.
-For an individual woman, tracking BBT over several menstrual cycles may give insight into underlying health conditions or provide guidance on how best to time sexual intercourse to improve or reduce chances of pregnancy, especially when used in combination with other health and fertility indicators.</summary>
+For an individual woman, tracking BBT over several menstrual cycles may give insight into underlying health conditions or provide guidance on how best to time sexual intercourse to improve or reduce chances of pregnancy, especially when used in combination with other health and fertility indicators.

 BBT is difficult to model.
 Although the pattern outlined above generally holds, the details may vary across and within women, with the date of ovulation sometimes very early or late, the full menstrual cycle length ranging from 20 to 40+ days, and differing degrees of sharpness in the temperature jump.
 Many conventional methods to analyze these data would oversmooth the temperature jump and introduce excess motion into the flat pre- and post-ovulation portions of the association, making it difficult to identify the true time of ovulation.
 This bias could have real ramifications for a couple trying to achieve or avoid pregnancy.
 The data below illustrate some of these features, showing observed BBT data from one woman's menstrual cycle and the results from three different fitted models.
 The observed data are given as dots, with an expert's best guess of the true ovulation date given as a vertical dashed line.
 Three different model fits and their 95% uncertainty intervals are shown.
 We see that using either a Gaussian process regression (GPR) or a penalized spline model (Pspline) would estimate the date of ovulation as three days earlier than reality.
 Horseshoe process regression (HPR; the method I propose) accurately identifies the date of ovulation.

 <p align="center">